4ML-platform/ndvr/README.md

 ![Example](./images/ndvr-2.png)

-Example of hard positive candidate videos.
+<sub>Example of hard positive candidate videos.
 Top row: side morrored, color-filtered, and waterwashed.
 Middle row: horizontal screen changed to vertical screen with large black margins.
-Botton row: rotated
+Botton row: rotated</sub>

 ## Challenges

 ![Challenge](./images/ndvr-3.png)

-Example of hard negative videos.
-All the candidates are visually similar to the query but not near-duplicates.
+<sub>Example of hard negative videos.
+All the candidates are
+visually similar to the query but not near-duplicates.</sub>

 ## Data